jonidaniel/jobs-ai/README.md

 ## Description

-### An agentic AI system for end-to-end automated job searching and job application document generation: enter your skills and preferences to the system once and get job recommendations and cover letters continuously.
+### An agentic AI system for end-to-end automated job finding and cover letter generation: enter your skills and preferences to the system once and get job recommendations and cover letters continuously.
 Checks input resources consistently and updates search queries autonomously.

-## Operating Logic / Workflow
+## Agent Architecture

+### Entails 7 agents arranged in a _prompt chaining architecture_, each agent with predefined purposes and responsibilities:

+1. Profiler Agent `JobsAI/src/jobsai/agents/skill_assessor.py`

-- ### 1.
-Assesses a candidate's skills and saves them as a _skill profile_
+   - Assesses a candidate's skillset and forms a skill profile for them

-- ### 2.
-Forms job search keywords based on the profile
+2. Searcher Agent `JobsAI/src/jobsai/agents/searcher.py`

-- ### 2.
-Finds relevant job listings by doing web searches
+   - Searches relevant jobs from various job boards

+3. Scorer Agent `JobsAI/src/jobsai/agents/scorer.py`

-- ### 3.
-Prioritizes the listings based on relevancy
+   - Scores the found jobs based on relevancy

+4. Reporter Agent `JobsAI/src/jobsai/agents/reporter.py`

-- ### 4.
-Writes a report on the findings, with explanations and justifications
+   - Writes analysis reports on the highest-scored jobs

-- ### 5.
-Generates résumé and cover letter suggestions based on your skill profile and job requirements

-## Project Structure

-`/agents/` This is where agents are located

-`/data/` This is where outputted data, like job listings and cover letter recommendations, are stored

-`/memory/vector_db/` This is where the candidate's skill profile is stored

-`/tests/` This is where tests, like HTML files simulating job listing sites, are located

-`/utils/` This is where utilities, like normalization functions and scraper scripts, are stored
+5. Generator Agent `JobsAI/src/jobsai/agents/generator.py`

+   - Generates cover letters the jobs

+6. Notifier agent `JobsAI/src/jobsai/agents/notifier.py`

+   - Notifies the candidate of new cover letters

 ## Technologies

-JobsAI is built using [Python](), [LangChain]()
+JobsAI is built using [Python]()

 JobsAI requires minimum Python3.12 for it to work.

 ## Setup

 JobAI was developed with `uv` package manager and we strongly recommend using it for running the system

-Download `uv` and go to the project's root directory and run `uv sync` to install dependencies

-Then run `uv run main.py` to run JobAI

-## Agent Architecture

-### Entails 7 agents arranged in a _prompt chaining architecture_, each agent with predefined purposes and responsibilities:

-1. Skill Assessment agent `/agents/skill_assessor.py`

-   - Assesses a candidate's skillset

-2. Searcher agent `/agents/searcher.py`

-   - Searches relevant job listing based on the assessment

-3. Scorer agent `/agents/scorer.py`

-   - Scorer the job listings based on relevancy

-4. Planner agent `/agents/planner.py`

-   - Plans...

-5. Reporter agent `/agents/reporter.py`

-   - Writes a report...

-6. Generator agent `/agents/generator.py`

-   - Generates suggestions for résumés and cover letters

-7. Notifier agent `/agents/notifier.py`

-   - Notifies the candidate of new job opportunities

 ## Author